HackYourFuture/JavaScript2/Week1/MAKEME.md

 After you've finished your todo list it's time to show us what you got!
 Upload all your files to a forked repository (a copy from the original, which in this case is the [JavaScript2](https://www.github.com/HackYourFuture/JavaScript2) repository) using GIT.
 Then make a pull request to the original.

-If you need a refresher, take a look at the following [guide](../hand-in-homework-guide.md) to see how it's done.§
+If you need a refresher, take a look at the following [guide](../hand-in-homework-guide.md) to see how it's done.

 The homework that needs to be submitted is the following: